hariarasu/Guest_Room_Booking_Application/README.md

 To be a user choose role as **User**.

 ## Sample DB Data
-Sample data are in Assest folder.\
+Sample data are in sample_data folder.\
 connect mongodb with url `mongodb://localhost:27017/G-Room`\
 Load the json file in corresponding collection names.